 A LEPROSY-CURED PERSON AT WORK

-Persons with disabilities are taught to be self-sufficient at WORTH
+Persons with Disabilities are taught to be self-sufficient at WORTH Trust.

-WOrkshop for Rehabilitation and Training of the Handicapped (WORTH) was established more than fifty years ago by the Swedish Red Cross
+WOrkshop for Rehabilitation and Training of the Handicapped (WORTH) was established nearly sixty years ago by the Swedish Red Cross

 The Uniqueness of WORTH Trust is: